brenkem/buildroot-fus/board/f+s/fsimx6/readme-cube.txt

 - uboot.nb0 (the release version or a separately built version)
 - output/images/rootfs.ubifs
-- install-cubea7ul.scr
+- install-cube.scr

 MFG-Tool should execute the following steps:

  1. Erase the flash ('E')
  2. Load install-cubea7ul.scr to RAM @ 80300000 ('*')
- 3. Detect and verify install-cubea7ul.scr ('%')
+ 3. Detect and verify install-cube.scr ('%')
  4. Load rootfs.ubifs to RAM @ 81000000 ('*')
  5. Detect and verify rootfs.ubifs ('%')
  6. Load uboot.nb0 to RAM @ 80100000 ('*')